oliverff-git/educalcclean/README.md

-# 🎓 UK Education Savings Calculator
+# 🎓 UK Education Savings Calculator Hello

 An interactive tool for Indian families to calculate potential savings from early INR→GBP conversion strategies for UK university education.